appbead/webkit-wiki/RWT-wishlist.md

 <annulen>	litherum: ^
 ```

+* Better detection of "accidental" failures.
+Often RWT execution results in a few unexpected failures and/or flakes, which are gone if just these tests are executed.
+Talk to other WebKit people how do they mitigate it, maybe problem is specific to Qt (e.g. we have tests that disrupt execution of others).
-* Detect dead expectations from tests which no longer exist?
+* Detect expectation files in `LayoutTests/platform/qt` from tests which no longer exist.
 See also https://github.com/annulen/webkit/issues/214